moment/luxon/docs/moment.md

 #### Humanization

-Luxon supports `fromNow`, but it requires support for Intl.RelativeTimeFormat from the browser, which you may not have available.
+Luxon supports `fromNow`.
+For internationalization, it uses Int.RelativeTimeFormat, which isn't currently supported by most browsers; in those cases, it falls back to English.

 | Operation            | Moment         | Luxon                         |
 | -------------------- | -------------- | ----------------------------- |